Pat Conroy: Writing career

 According to Conroy, his father would often sign copies of his son's novels, "I hope you enjoy my son's latest work of fiction."
 He would underline the word "fiction" five or six times.
 "That boy of mine sure has a vivid imagination.
 Ol' lovable, likable Col. Don Conroy, USMC (Ret.), the Great Santini."
 The novel was made into a film of the same name in 1979, starring Robert Duvall.

 Publication of The Lords of Discipline in 1980 upset many of his fellow graduates of The Citadel, who felt that his portrayal of campus life was highly unflattering.
 The novel was adapted for the screenplay of a 1983 film of the same name, starring David Keith as Will McLean and Robert Prosky as Colonel "Bear" Berrineau.
 The rift was not healed until 2000, when Conroy was awarded an honorary degree and asked to deliver the commencement address the following year.

 In 1986, Conroy published The Prince of Tides about Tom Wingo, an unemployed South Carolina teacher who goes to New York City to help his sister, Savannah, a poet who has attempted suicide, to come to terms with their past.
 The novel was made into a film of the same name in 1991.
 Directed by Barbra Streisand, the film was nominated for seven Academy Awards, including Best Picture.

 In 1995, Conroy published Beach Music, a novel about an American expatriate living in Rome who returns to South Carolina upon news of his mother's terminal illness.
 The story reveals his attempt to confront personal demons, including the suicide of his wife, the subsequent custody battle with his in-laws over their daughter, and the attempt by a film-making friend to rekindle old friendships which were compromised during the days of the Vietnam War.

 In 2002, Pat Conroy published My Losing Season where he takes the reader through his last year playing basketball, as point guard and captain of the Citadel Bulldogs.
+My Losing Season traces Conroy's career as basketball player, from grammar school to high school and college at the Citadel.
 The Pat Conroy Cookbook, published in 2004, is a collection of favorite recipes accompanied by stories about his life, including many stories of growing up in South Carolina.
 In 2009, Conroy published South of Broad, which again uses the familiar backdrop of Charleston following the suicide of newspaperman Leo King's brother, and alternates narratives of a diverse group of friends between 1969 and 1989.

 In May 2013, Conroy was named editor-at-large of Story River Books, a newly created fiction division of the University of South Carolina Press.
 In October 2013, four years after being first publicized, Conroy published a memoir called The Death of Santini, which recounts the volatile relationship he shared with his father up until his father's death in 1998.